piotrmurach/tty-progressbar/README.md

 ### 4.3 Custom Tokens

 You can define custom tokens by passing pairs `name: value` to `advance` method in order to dynamically update formatted bar.
-This option is useful for lightweight content replacement such as titles that doesn't depend on the internal data of progressbar.
+This option is useful for lightweight content replacement such as titles that doesn't depend on the internal data of a progress bar.
 For example:

 ```ruby
 bar = TTY::ProgressBar.new("(:current) :title", total: 4)